Pop Culture Madness!

 In 2001, Neopets was the fourth most trafficked website on the internet, eight spots ahead of fast-growing search engine giant Google.

-The Vatican broadcast its official public approval of Pokémon in April 2001, claiming that the game was based on "intense ties of friendship" and lacked "any harmful moral side effects."
+The Vatican publicly approved Pokémon in April 2001, claiming that the game was based on “intense ties of friendship” and lacked “any harmful moral side effects.”

 On the 2001 New Zealand census, 53,715 people listed their religion as 'Jedi'.

-A ten-year-old named Laura Buxton, released a balloon with her name and address in the hope of finding a pen pal.
-The balloon traveled 140 miles before coming down and was found by an almost-ten-year old also named Laura Buxton.
-They share a number of other similarities.
+A ten-year-old named Laura Buxton released a balloon with her name and address, hoping to find a pen pal.
+The balloon traveled 140 miles before coming down and was found by an almost-ten-year-old also named Laura Buxton.
+They share several other similarities.

-"Tree Lobsters" are giant stick insects thought to have been extinct since 1920.
-In 2001 a few specimens were found on a single shrub on a magnificent volcanic sea stack between Australia and New Zealand.
-The insects have since been bred in captivity and now have a stable population.
+“Tree Lobsters” are giant stick insects thought to have been extinct since 1920.
+In 2001, a few specimens were found on a single shrub on a magnificent volcanic sea stack between Australia and New Zealand.
+The insects have been bred in captivity and now have a stable population.

 Bobby Bonilla will receive close to $1.2 million from the Mets once a year until 2035.
 He hasn't played in the majors since 2001.

-After Bill Murray's character in the 2001 film Osmosis Jones mentioned a fictitious "National Chicken Wing Festival" in Buffalo, New York, the city created a real version of the festival, and has held it every year since then.
+After Bill Murray’s character in the 2001 film Osmosis, Jones mentioned a fictitious “National Chicken Wing Festival” in Buffalo, New York; the city created a genuine version of the festival and has held it every year since then.

-Tsar Simeon II of Bulgaria, who ruled from 1943 to 1946 as a child, and was overthrown after the WWII, was later elected Prime Minister of Bulgaria in 2001.
+Tsar Simeon II of Bulgaria ruled from 1943 to 1946 as a child and was overthrown after WWII.
+He was later elected Prime Minister of Bulgaria in 2001.
 He is the only monarch to become the head of government through democratic elections in European history.

 Cowboy Bebop was the first anime to play on Adult Swim.

-Although "Madison" was the second most popular girl's name in 2001, it was virtually unheard of before the 1984 movie Splash, where a mermaid adopts it as her human name after seeing a street sign for Madison Avenue.
-To this Tom Hanks's character initially protests: "But Madison isn't a name!"
+Although “Madison” was the second most popular girl in 2001, it was virtually unheard of before the 1984 movie Splash, where a mermaid adopts it as her human name after seeing a street sign for Madison Avenue.
+To this, Tom Hanks’s character initially protests: “But Madison isn’t a name!”

 * steroid use was allegedly involved